maths/stack_util_maximapool/README.md

 servlet returns whatever the process has outputted up to that point (should the timeout be reached the response code will be 416 otherwise the normal code 200 is used).
-The size of the pool kept may adapt to the frequency of the requests and the frequency can be throthled.
+The size of the pool kept may adapt to the frequency of the requests and the frequency can be throttled.

 Processes have a lifetime and once that is up they will be ended and new ones started should the pool require new ones.